swaptacular/swpt_accounts/protocol.rst

    issued request to prepare a transfer.

 sender_locked_amount : int64
    The secured (prepared) amount for the transfer.
-It will always be a positive number.
+It MUST always be a positive number.
 The actual transferred (committed) amount may not exceed this number.